jlong/sass-convert.vim/README.md

 * `SassToScss` converts from the old indented syntax to SCSS.
 * `ScssToSass` converts from the newer SCSS syntax to the indented syntax.

+Simply select the Sass that you would like to convert and type the appropriate command.
+For example:

+    :SassToScss

 ## License